 Choosing new small appliances

-In my kitchen I divide my small appliances into those that add convenience to life and those that are a lot of fun to have and use.
+In my kitchen, I divide my small appliances into those that are necessities and those that can take on more than one task.
 You’ll want to keep that in mind when deciding which small appliances to add and which to upgrade.

 Golden brown toast is a tap away

-If your toaster is burning more bread than it’s toasting, you may want to take a look at the latest models.
-With LCD screens, stainless steel bodies, and options for frozen, reheat, bagels, and more, the newest toasters will make your mornings that much easier.
+If your toaster is burning more bread than it’s toasting, you may want to take a look at the latest toasters.
+With LCDs, stainless steel bodies, and smart features, you can quickly toast from frozen, reheat, toast bagels, and more.
+If you want a toaster that can do more, you can choose one of the latest toaster ovens.
+Some give you options to toast, bake, roast, and Air Fry, all in one compact appliance.

 You’d be forgiven if you thought a microwave just reheats your food.
-The latest countertop microwaves include options that let you use steam while cooking or reheating and have technology built in that senses how long your food needs to cook.
+The latest countertop microwaves include options that can Air Fry or have convection bake options.
+Some models have technology built-in that senses moisture and knows exactly how long your food needs to cook, and that can save you from overcooking and using excess power.

-Deep fryers and air fryers might not be the first things you think about when its time to upgrade your appliances, but they’re definitely worth it for crispy french fries, juicy chicken strips, and homemade tempura.
-They’re convenient because you can have pub food at home, they’re fun to whip out and make a big feast for a crowd, and if choose one of the latest air fryers you’ll be able to have crispy chips while saving on calories and fat too.
+Deep fryers and air fryers might not be the first things you think about when it’s time to upgrade your appliances, but they’re definitely worth it.
+You can make everything from crispy French fries to juicy chicken strips, ‘deep fried’ pickles, and more.
+They’re convenient because you can have pub food at home, they’re fun to whip out and make a big feast for a crowd, and if choose one of the latest air fryers, you’ll be able to have crispy chips while saving on calories and fat, too.
+You can choose air fry as an option on your range or have a standalone air fryer.
+If you’d like to have the option to use oil, a deep fryer is a quick and efficient way to cook all of your fried favourites.

-An Instant Pot is fast becoming a kitchen staple in many homes.
-If you’ve never tried one, this is the fall you need to bring home an Instant Pot.
-You can make perfect hard boiled eggs, yogurt, or cook an entire roast beef in just over an hour.
-With slow cooker, stew, soup, and pressure settings, everything you make in the Instant Pot will be done to perfection and cooked in half the time.
+You can make perfect hard-boiled eggs, and yogurt, or cook entire roast beef in just over an hour.
+With a slow cooker, stew, soup, and pressure settings, everything you make in the Instant Pot will be done to perfection and cooked in half the time.
 The best part?
 You can set up a family dinner in the morning and it will be ready for you to eat when you get home.

-Fall appliances you might want to try this fall
+Fall appliances you need to try this fall

-Take a look at everything available on Best Buy right now, and get ready to enjoy a new way to cook and enjoy food.
+Take a look at everything available on Best Buy right now, and get ready to save money on groceries and enjoy cooking this fall and winter.